 time, band and location.

 UPDATE 8/8/22: ACLOG now supports pushing data into QRZ just like LOTW.
-For some reason the comments don't flow over to QRZ but if that doesn't bug you, then use the new feature, it's a lot easier.
+For some reason the comments don't flow over to QRZ.
+My SOTA logs put the summit ID in the comments so that's important to me.
+If the missing comments doesn't bug you, then use the new direct to QRZ feature, it's a lot easier.

 - In ACLOG,